Rethink Procurement Timing

 Over the past year, we’ve been validating a governance sequencing model that materially reduces procurement cycle time without requiring any system changes, IT involvement, or operational disruption.

-The model is now supported by eight patent‑pending IPAS processes, and institutions participating in the 26‑day pilot have been able to confirm cycle‑time compression using their existing controls and workflows.
+The model is now supported by eight patent‑pending IPAS processes, and institutions participating in the 26‑day Evaluation have been able to confirm cycle‑time compression using their existing controls and workflows.

 For CFOs and governance leaders focused on cycle‑time, risk posture, and operational efficiency, this has been one of the most effective ways to modernize sequencing without adding tools, changing systems, or disrupting teams.